alexpaul/Big-O-Notation/README.md

 ## Space Complexity

-Space complexity is defined as the amount of memory a given algorithm takes.
+Space complexity is defined as the amount of memory a given algorithm requires.

 #### Example 1